Cash-Out Refinance Canada 2024

 What You Should Know

-A cash-out refinance is when you refinance your mortgage for more than the size of your existing mortgage.
-The difference between your new mortgage amount and your old mortgage amount can then be “cashed out” in cash.
-In other words, a cash-out refinance lets you borrow money using your home equity through your mortgage.
+With a cash-out refinance, you refinance your existing mortgage to a new, larger mortgage and ‘cash out’ the difference between the two in the form of a lump sum amount.
+In other words, a cash-out refinance lets you borrow against your home’s equity through a mortgage refinance.
 Cash-out refinances are sometimes referred to as equity take-out.

 couple-carrying-cardboard